po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 # Module 05 Mini-Project: Project Tracker

-In this project, you will work with others to create a project tracker application using Bootstrap, jQuery, jQueryUI, Moment, and Google Fonts.
+In this project, you will work with others to create a project tracker application using Bootstrap, jQuery and Day.js.
 Break up these phases amongst members of your team.

 ## Instructions